 Particle angularity is defined as the roughness of a particle surface (Brady and Weil, 2007).
 Mathematical definitions have been used to quantify angularity, although it is often estimated using representative charts developed from the metrics (Wadell, 1932; Krumbein, 1941; Suhr et al., 2020).

 Research on the importance of sand angularity in soil mixtures has produced mixed results.
 Dumbleton and West (1966) tested mixtures of various types of coarse particles with either kaolinite or montmorillonite.
 Dumbleton and West (1966) demonstrated that mixtures including angular sand had higher LL and PL relative to mixtures produced with equivalent amounts of glass spheres.
-The authors postulated that angular particles had more surface area compared to the spheres, requiring additional water to coat their surfaces before they could slide or flow past one another.
+The authors maybe researcher?
+To distinquish Dumbleton from us? postulated that angular particles had more surface area compared to the spheres, requiring additional water to coat their surfaces before they could slide or flow past one another.

 Findings by Sivapullaiah and Sridharan (1985) differ from those of Dumbleton and West (1966).
 Sivapullaiah and Sridharan (1985) mixed either angular or round particles of the same size fraction (150 μm – 75 μm) with bentonite clay at sand contents ranging from 20-95 %.
 Sivapullaiah and Sridharan (1985) reported no difference in the liquid or plastic limits due to angularity.